AliRAZD/Backup-And-Launch/README.md

 # Backup and Launch Script For Falcon BMS.
 ---
-### This script creates a backup of the file or files every time you launch the game.
+### This script creates a backup of the file or files every time when you launch the game.